al-caveman/cavemancms/content_raw/multicol/article.md

 caption: A random newspaper.
 alt    : A random newspaper.

-# Multi Column Text.
-Nice?
+# multi column text. nice?

 Try to adjust the width of the browser's window, or adjust the text size.
 You'll notice that the text will be distributed in columns, automatically, to